Margaret Drabble: Writing

 Drabble's fourth novel, Jerusalem the Golden, was published in 1967.
-It is also about a woman, an English woman who, not unlike Drabble, is from the north of the country and is attending university in London.
+It is also about an English woman who, not unlike Drabble, is from the north of the country and is attending university in London.
 Her fifth novel, The Waterfall, was published in 1969.
 It is experimental.
 Drabble's sixth novel, The Needle's Eye, was published in 1972.
 It is about an heiress who gives away her inheritance.
 Her seventh novel The Realms of Gold, published in 1975, has a lady archaeologist as its central character.
 Her eighth novel The Ice Age, published in 1977, is set in 1970s England and the social and economic conditions of that time.
 Drabble's ninth novel The Middle Ground, published in 1980, has a lady journalist as its central character.
 Margaret Forster, normally one of her kinder reviewers, called The Middle Ground "not a novel but a sociological treatise".

 Her eleventh novel, titled A Natural Curiosity, published in 1989, continues the story of characters from her tenth novel, titled The Radiant Way, which was published in 1987.
 Drabble apologised to her readers in a preface to A Natural Curiosity and said a sequel had been unintended.
 Her thirteenth novel The Witch of Exmoor, published in 1996, treats of contemporary Britain.
 Drabble's fourteenth novel The Peppered Moth, published in 2001, treats of a young girl growing up in a mining town in South Yorkshire and spans four generations of her family.
 Her fifteenth novel The Seven Sisters, published in 2002, is about a woman whose marriage has collapsed and off she goes to Italy.
-The Observer referred to part of her sixteeth novel, The Red Queen (published in 2004), as "psychodrabble", noting her claim in the book's preface that she is seeking "universal transcultural human characteristics".
+The Observer referred to part of her sixteenth novel, The Red Queen (published in 2004), as "psychodrabble", noting her claim in the book's preface that she is seeking "universal transcultural human characteristics".
 Ursula K. Le Guin compared Drabble's seventeenth novel, The Sea Lady (published in 2006), favourably with her earlier book The Needle's Eye.
 In 2009, Drabble announced she would cease to write fiction, for fear of "repeating herself".
-The same year, she published her memoir The Pattern in the Carpet: A Personal History with Jigsaws.A Day in the Life of a Smiling Woman, a collection of the 14 short stories that Drabble published between 1966 and 2000, appeared in 2011.
+The same year, she published her memoir The Pattern in the Carpet: A Personal History with Jigsaws.
+In addition, two further novels would in fact follow: The Pure Gold Baby (2013), and The Dark Flood Rises (2016).
+Speaking in Belfast in 2024, Drabble was clear that The Dark Flood Rises was her final novel.A Day in the Life of a Smiling Woman, a collection of the 14 short stories that Drabble published between 1966 and 2000, appeared in 2011.
 Drabble's other writing includes several screenplays, plays and short stories, as well as non-fiction such as A Writer's Britain: Landscape and Literature and biographies of Arnold Bennett and Angus Wilson.
 Her critical works include studies of William Wordsworth and Thomas Hardy.
 She edited two editions of The Oxford Companion to English Literature in 1985 and 2000.